 The lands to be developed are bordered by Highway 174 on the east and south sides and by Phase 1 of the Petrie Landing development on the southwest.
-They consisted of cultural meadows and a small ( $\pm 0.29$ ha) portion of the deciduous forest on the slope and within the mixed forest ( $\pm 0.02$ ha).
-The deciduous and mixed forests that would be directly impacted are within the Development Limit for the site.
-Much of the remaining area to be disturbed is already in a disturbed state (bare soil and used for laydown yard, access roads).
+They consisted of cultural meadows and a small (±0.29 ha) portion of the deciduous forest on the slope and within the mixed forest (±0.02 ha).
+Much of the area to be disturbed is already in a disturbed state (bare soil and used for laydown yard, access roads).
 Other parts of the cultural meadows have recently re-established after having served as a temporary work area during the construction of Phase 1 (2008-2010).
 The temporary access road for Phase 2 remains in place and additional access roads, totaling 115 m long, will be added to access Towers 3 and 4 during construction.
 Towers 5a and 5b will be accessed from the already existing access road.